 Hollywood: Perhaps no other place on earth evokes the same air of show-business magic and glamour.
 The legend of Hollywood began in the early 20th century and is an earmark of modern American society rich in history and innovation.
-The origin of movies and motion pictures began in the late 1800’s, with the invention… Continue reading A short history of the Hollywood movie industry.
+The origin of movies and motion pictures began in the late 1800’s, with the invention… Continue reading A short history of the Hollywood motion picture industry

 Science fiction has a habit of turning into science fact.
 Usually, that’s because a good sci-fi writer has some level of scientific knowledge, or at least interest.
 They can look at where the world is now and extrapolate.
 That way, they end up with a pretty good guess that turns out to be true.
 You… Continue reading How movies can predict future technology:

 SOCIAL MEDIA: htps://www.facebook.com/BlueSharkPicturesLLC/ https://twitter.com/bluesharkpic https://www.linkedin.com/in/blue-shark-pictures/ BLOGS: https://bluesharkpictures.wordpress.com/ http://BlueSharkPictures.tumblr.com http://BlueSharkPictures.weebly.com https://wordpress.com/view/bluesharkpictures.wordpress.com WEBSITES: http://bluesharkpictures.com/ bluesharkfund.com http://blueshark.me/ http://blueshark.studio/

 A fascinating look at the technology that has helped shape the movie industry that we know today.
 Read Article: historycooperative.org/the-history-of-the-hollywood-movie-industry/